The Federative Republic of Brazil

 For BUSINESS and WORK, and commercial conferences, click here for a BUSINESS VISA APPLICATION for BRAZIL.

-For MINORS, click here for a ADDITIONAL FORMS for MINORS / CHILDREN / YOUTHS.
+For MINORS, click here for ADDITIONAL FORMS for MINORS / CHILDREN / YOUTHS.

 Nationals of the following countries do not need a visa for business or tourism purposes:

 European Union (EU) countries, except Cyprus, Czech, Estonia, Latvia, Lithuania, Malta, Slovakia;

 Argentina, Chile, Colombia, Costa Rica, Ecuador, Mexico, Paraguay, Peru, Surinam, Uruguay, Vatican, Venezuela.